What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Results

 \subsection{How Regret Is Influenced by Deviation from Communication to Browsing Social Media}

-Given that the two variables we examined above, intended use and social media activity, indicate what people what to do and what people actually do respectively, a natural hypothesis that arises is that people may feel more regret when their actual behavior deviates from their original intention than when the behavior aligns with their intention, as suggested by prior work~\cite{cho2021}.
+Given that the two variables we examined above, intended use and social media activity, indicate what people want to do and what people actually do respectively, a natural hypothesis (connected to RQ3) that arises is that people may feel more regret when their actual behavior deviates from their original intention than when the behavior aligns with their intention, as suggested by prior work~\cite{cho2021} and the theory on regret regulation, which states that intention-behavior inconsistency increases process regret~\cite{zeelenberg2007, pieters2005}.
 Indeed, participants mentioned that when they deviated from their initial purpose and stayed longer on the app, it made them feel regret: \textit{``That's when I put somewhat agree to regretting\ldots because it starts off with good intentions with like, I'm just trying to entertain myself, and then it ends with like, okay, let's hear a little bit longer than I should have.''} (P2, F1)

 However, what specific activity counts as ``deviation'' from an initial purpose can be challenging to pinpoint.
 For example, if participants reported wanting to get information, they may or may not want to get information from accounts they follow or through active search.
 To investigate this pattern of deviation, we chose a specific case where the mapping between intended use and activity is clear: when participants reported wanting to passively browse social media or actively communicate or interact with others.
 In the follow-up interviews, participants brought up that when they started with an initial purpose to communicate, sometimes they ended up browsing on their feed instead, a choice they later regretted.
 For example, when reviewing a session in a follow-up interview, P3 said: \textit{``I think I planned to communicate with someone but I didn't.
 I lost my purpose.''} (P3, F1) Similarly, P4, at the end of the last follow-up interview, summarized this as an indicator of regret: \textit{``Even if I spend a session on Instagram and I do DM at the beginning of that session, like that's a good indicator that I'm not gonna regret it.
-But then if I only do that for like 30 seconds and then I spend half an hour on the app, then I'm much more likely to regret it.''} (P4, F2) Given that in \ref{activity-regret} we found that \textit{Communication} was less regretful than most of the passive browsing activities, transitioning from an intention of communication to browsing social media should indeed increase regret.
+But then if I only do that for like 30 seconds and then I spend half an hour on the app, then I'm much more likely to regret it.''} (P4, F2)